 What Is A CRM And Who Uses One

-Any business that deals with customers or interacts with the public is potentially using a CRM.
+Any business that deals with customers or interacts with the public is almost guaranteed to be using a CRM.
 That’s why becoming an expert in one is a smart career move — the job market is huge… like millions of open positions HUGE!

 What Makes Salesforce The #1 CRM Solution